chaitu-169/loan-approval-dwasm/README.md

 # 🏦 Loan Approval Prediction using DWASM

 This project implements a **loan approval prediction system** using a custom ensemble model called **DWASM** (Dynamic Weighted Adaptive Stacking Model).
 It predicts whether a loan application will be approved or rejected, based on applicant financial data.
+It also points out which areas are contributing more via Graphs and data in decision which helps users to settle it before requesting in the Bank.

 ## 📌 Project Highlights